MaryamYasser23/Vulnerable_Website_Simulating_SQL_Injection_Attacks/README.md

 This project demonstrates the lifecycle of building a vulnerable web application designed for simulating SQL Injection (SQLi) attacks and testing a detection and alert system.
 It is ideal for learning and experimenting with security mechanisms in web applications.

+## **Features**

+1. Simulates common SQLi vulnerabilities for testing and education purposes.
+2. Detects malicious SQL queries based on predefined rules.
+3. Sends real-time email alerts when a suspicious activity is detected.

 ## **Project Overview**

 The project went through the following stages: